oissevalt/opzione/README.md

 }
 ```

 Note that the use of reflection can introduce additional operation time and memory usage, but best effort has been made to minimize such impact.
-According to benchmark (`opzione_test.go`), a sequence of operation on nested pointers took less than 300ns on average.
+According to benchmark (`opzione_test.go`), a sequence of operation on nested pointers took less than 200ns on average.

-For value types and single pointers, `Chained` is expected to behave the same as `Simple`.
+For value types and single pointers, `Chained` is expected to behave the same as `Simple`. `Chained` does _not_ track unsafe pointers, either, because they can be arbitrarily manipulated and interpreted; there is no stable way to monitor them.

 ## Optional